NemanjaTomic57/tonit.dev/README.md

 # Project tonit.dev

 This project is the codebase for my homepage tonit.dev, where I run my blog and aquire customers for contract work.
+Everything is open-source, and I take best practices very seriously.
+Take a look and if you like what you see, let's work together!

 ## Technologies